Search

 When moving from one IRA to another of the same kind—such as a traditional IRA to a traditional IRA, or a Roth IRA to another Roth IRA—you may be completing a transfer.
 These are also referred to as trustee-to-trustee transfers.
 There is no limit to the number of transfers you can complete within any given timeframe, and there are no tax implications for doing so.

-Moving assets from one IRA to another can also take the form of a rollover.
+Moving assets from one IRA to another also can take the form of a rollover.
 This occurs when the current trustee gives you a check in your name, which you then deposit into your own account.
 As mentioned earlier, you can avoid incurring any tax by depositing the full amount into another IRA (or even back into the original IRA) within 60 days.
 No withholding is required with IRA distributions, but you are still allowed only one such rollover during any 12-month period.

 Traditional IRA to Roth IRA